-Vision rehabilitation therapists offer adults who are blind or visually impaired information the specialized methods or adaptive techniques for communication and coping with the demands of daily living.
+Vision rehabilitation therapists offer adults who are blind or visually impaired training in specialized methods or adaptive techniques for communication and coping with the demands of daily living.

-The focus in this program is on the specific skills required for helping children with visual impairments to learn to lead full and productive lives.
+The focus in these programs is on the specific skills required for helping children with visual impairments to learn to lead full and productive lives.